 Preparing for surgery varies depending upon your surgeon.
-For example, you may be told to take a multivitamin or iron tablet for three to four weeks prior to your operation.
-Occasionally a patient is asked to make a blood donation prior to surgery.
+For example, you may be told to take a multivitamin or iron tablet for 3 to 4 weeks prior to your operation.

-The day before your operation, you will most likely be instructed by your doctor not to eat or drink anything after midnight (that includes drinking water, chewing gum, mints, etc).
+The day before your operation, you will most likely be instructed by your doctor not to eat or drink anything after midnight.
 The following pages will explain some of the other preparations you may need to make.